Intrepiware/intrepiware.github.io/_posts/2025-11-09-developer-continuing-education.md

 I stole one of my favorite interview questions from Peter Thiel: "What are some strong opinions that you hold?"

-You have to set this question up correctly, though, otherwise you'll get answers like "pineapple doesn't belong on pizza," or "bitcoin will replace fiat currency."
-Completely useless answers in terms of predicting how a candidate will perform in the job.
+If you ask this question, you have to set it up correctly; otherwise you'll get answers like "pineapple doesn't belong on pizza," or "bitcoin will replace fiat currency."
+Completely useless answers when you're trying to predict how a candidate will perform on the job.

 I have lots of strong opinions, and it's a main reason I started this blog.
 Because there just aren't enough overly-opinionated people ranting on the internet.